Backendless/ui-builder-library/components/bl-transitions-component/README.md

 ### Adding component with dynamic content in transition
 If you want to animate content that is rendered with a delay (for example, asynchronously loaded) follow the guide:

-1. You need activate it in the settings:
+1. You need to activate it in the settings:

 > WARNING: After this action the component will not be displayed in preview mode